-Mosses are widely distributed organisms strictly linked to freely available water in the form of precipitation or cloud moisture, with only few species adapted to survive in dryland areas (Geffert et al., 2013).
-They have an important role in facilitating habitat formation (Grims, 1982; Wheeler et al., 2011; Lett et al., 2017) and in microhabitat construction (e.g. Rusek, 2001), especially in glacial habitats (Jonsdottir, 2005; Coulson & Midgley, 2012).
+Mosses are widely distributed organisms strictly linked to freely available water in the form of precipitation or cloud moisture, with only a few species adapted to survive in dryland areas (Geffert et al., 2013).
+They have an important role in facilitating habitat formation (Grims, 1982; Wheeler et al., 2011; Lett et al., 2017) and in microhabitat construction (e.g., Rusek, 2001), especially in glacial habitats (Jonsdottir, 2005; Coulson & Midgley, 2012).
 They also support multiple ecosystem services - mainly linked to soil carbon and nutrient cycles - especially in low-productive ecosystems where vascular plant cover is low (Eldridge et al., 2023).
-Ice-related landforms like glacial and periglacial (i.e. associated to permafrost) sites are extreme habitats of increasing interest for being directly threatened by climate change and for hosting a specialized and often rare and endemic biodiversity (Cauvy-Fraunié & Dangles, 2019; Gobbi et al., 2021; Valle et al., 2022); for this reason, they are included in the Natura 2000 network as "Permanent Glaciers" (code 8340; Council Directive 92/43/EEC, 1992).
-There is evidence of the role of mosses as pioneer organisms in glacial habitats (e.g. Gärtner, 2010; Hågvar et al., 2020, Crosta et al. 2024, Valle et al. 2024), even on the ice surface (Fickert et al., 2007; Belkina & Vilnet, 2015).
-However, to our knowledge, no studies are available that describe the moss flora of periglacial habitats, and only a few works specifically describe the moss flora of ice-related landforms, often reporting only their overall presence without identification at the species level or limiting identification to dominant species (e.g. Grims, 1982; Hyvönen & Hyvönen, 1985; Fickert et al., 2007; Gärtner, 2010).
-Knowledge of this flora is fundamental for planning, monitoring, and conservation programs (e.g.: Puglisi & Cataldo, 2019; Callaghan & Gadsdon, 2023).
-The aim of this work is to contribute to the knowledge of mosses in periglacial and related habitats by providing a first comparative checklist of two Alpine sites, respectively differentiated by crystalline and carbonatic bedrock.
+Ice-related landforms like glacial and periglacial (i.e., associated with permafrost) sites are extreme habitats of increasing interest for being directly threatened by climate change and for hosting specialized and often rare and endemic biodiversity (Cauvy-Fraunié & Dangles, 2019; Gobbi et al., 2021; Valle et al., 2022); for this reason, they are included in the Natura 2000 network as "Permanent Glaciers" (code 8340; Council of the European Communities, 1992).
+There is evidence of the role of mosses as pioneer organisms in glacial habitats (e.g., Gärtner, 2010; Hågvar et al., 2020, Crosta et al., 2024, Valle et al., 2025), even on the ice surface (Fickert et al., 2007; Belkina & Vilnet, 2015).
+However, to our knowledge, no studies are available that describe the moss flora of periglacial habitats, and only a few works specifically describe the moss flora of ice-related landforms, often reporting only their overall presence without identification at the species level or limiting identification to dominant species (e.g., Grims, 1982; Hyvönen & Hyvönen, 1985; Fickert et al., 2007; Gärtner, 2010).

+Knowledge of this flora is fundamental for planning, monitoring, and conservation programs (e.g., Puglisi & Cataldo, 2019; Callaghan & Gadsdon, 2023).
+This work aims to contribute to the knowledge of mosses in periglacial and related habitats by providing a first comparative checklist of two Alpine sites, respectively differentiated by crystalline and carbonatic bedrock.

-MATERIALS AND METHODS
+MATERIALS AND METHODS Study areas

-Study areas

-Sampling was performed at two Alpine sites located on different bedrocks in the Central-Eastern European Alps.
+Sampling was performed at two Alpine sites located on different bedrocks in the central-eastern European Alps.
 Lazaunkar site ("LAZ": 46°44'48.0"N, 10°45'19.3"E; Val Senales, Trentino-Alto Adige, Bolzano Province, Italy.
-Figg.
-1a, c) is characterized by the presence of an active rock glacier that extends for 0.12 km2, covering the altitudinal range between 2700 m and 2480 m a.s.l.
-(Krainer et al. 2015: data from 2005).
+Figs. 1a and c) is characterized by the presence of an active rock glacier that extends for 0.12 km2, covering the altitudinal range between 2700 m and 2480 m asl (Krainer et al., 2015: data from 2005).
 The bedrock is constituted by paragneiss and micaschists (Krainer et al., 2015).
 Cima Uomo site ("UO": 46°24'35" N, 11°48'25" E; Valle San Nicolò, Trentino-Alto Adige, Trento Province, Italy.
-Figg.
-1b, d) hosts both a rock glacier (between 2430 and 2400 m a.s.l) and, just uphill, a debris-covered glacier occupying an area of 0.10 km2 between 2460-2700 m a.s.l.
+Figs. 1b and d) hosts both a rock glacier (between 2430 and 2400 m asl) and, just uphill, a debris-covered glacier occupying an area of 0.10 km2 between 2460-2700 m asl

 (Seppi et al., 2015).
 Cima Uomo is characterized by carbonate bedrock.
-In both sites the substrate of the investigated landform is constituted by stony debris of different dimension, including one metre and above, on Lazaunkar and isles of fine debris (Fig. 2).
+In both sites, the substrate of the investigated landform is constituted by stony debris of different dimensions, including 1 m and above, on Lazaunkar and isles of fine debris (Fig. 2).